How to Add More Power to Your Golf Swing: 4 Key Determinants to An Effective Swing

 Looking to add more power to your golf swing?
 Many amateur golfers think a well-defined upper body is a key to extra yardage on their drives, but they could be working for all the wrong muscle groups.
 Hitting the weight room is a good idea for golfers, but it’s essential to understand that a powerful swing doesn’t come from muscle-bound arms or big pecs.
 Actually, explosive swing force comes from the speed at which the ball is hit, and that increased speed comes from the ground up.
 Your leg strength, hip strength, and core strength/mobility are vital to a powerful swing.

 The first thing to be aware of when trying to power up a swing is your setup.
 How you set up has an enormous impact on what seasoned golfer’s call “energy transfer.”
 This is essentially the fluidity with which your muscles connect in order to drive maximum force through the ball.
+See the modern golf swing.
 If your approach is sound, you’ll be able to achieve major loft and maximal distance.
 Without a sound approach, you can say goodbye to both of those things.

 1. The Grip